02 Strengthen the relationships that matter most

 When this is needed

-Stakeholder issues are still handled one by one, without an overall view of relationships and priorities.
+Stakeholder issues are handled separately, without a clear view of relationships and priorities.

-Key relationships depend heavily on a few individuals, with limited institutional memory or backup.
+Key relationships rely on a few people, with little institutional memory or backup.

-You want to build influence over time, but efforts are fragmented and and are spread too thinly to have much impact.
+You want to build influence over time, but efforts are scattered and incomplete.

 What SXD does